aliguori/patches/README.md

 Search Language
 ---------------

-The query language supported by patches support boolean operators: "and" and "or", and unary operators: "not", "any", and "all".
-Paranthesis and string quotation is also supported.
+The query language supported by patches supports boolean operators: "and" and "or", and unary operators: "not", "any", and "all".
+Parentheses and string quotation are also supported.
 Terms are matched using substring search within the subject.

 The "any" and "all" operators change whether the search term applies to at least